nstseek/unicfcead-bot/README.md

 This project is an automated captcha solver built using [Playwright](https://playwright.dev/) and the [2captcha](https://2captcha.com/) service.
 It demonstrates how to launch a Chromium browser instance, navigate to a page with a reCAPTCHA, and have it solved automatically using the 2captcha API.

+This project is still under development and it will have more functionalities soon.

 ## Features

 - **Automated Browser Control:** Uses Playwright to control a Chromium instance.